sarah-antillia/Augmented-ImageMask-Dataset-Multiple-Sclerosis-Brain-MRI/README.md

 <br>
 <br>
 <b>Download ImageMask-Dataset</b><br>
-You can download the Multiple-Sclerosis-Brain-MRI-T2 ImageMask Dataset, derived by us from the original Multiple-Sclerosis-Brain-MRI, from the google drive
+You can download our Multiple-Sclerosis-Brain-MRI-T2 ImageMask Dataset, derived by us from the original Multiple-Sclerosis-Brain-MRI, from the google drive
 <a href="https://drive.google.com/file/d/1lnwZ_lQ9OUBUkEHsJBVZScmLSBk8Obsk/view?usp=sharing">
 Multiple-Sclerosis-Brain-MRI-T2-ImageMask-Dataset.zip</a>